cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 which succeeds under the other three strategies (as ``foo/2.4`` *is* built for ``pgi/19.4``).
 This is because when foo is initially loaded in the above scenario, the actual modulename loaded is ``foo/intel/2019/2.4``.
-With the switch command, foo gets unloaded, the compilers are switched, and the automatic modules handling code tries to reload ``foo/intel/2019/2.4``.
+With the switch command, foo gets unloaded, the compilers are switched, and the automated modules handling code tries to reload ``foo/intel/2019/2.4``.
 That modulename clearly depends on ``intel/2019``, not ``pgi/19.4``, and so will fail to load (with an error message).
 The net result is that the compiler gets switched, but any modules depending on the compiler (or whatever module being switched) get unloaded